Somendratripathi/edav_hnt_nm_sdt/FP_report_v1.md

 ### 4.3.1 Analysis for Home Environment Group

-Firstly, we found that students who live in urban areas earn higher GPA than students in rural area.
-We also found that there are more students from urban than rural in the report.
+Firstly, we found that students who live in urban areas have higher final grades than students in rural areas.
+It is also crucial to note that there are more students from urban than rural areas in the report.

 ``` r
 student_por$address[student_por$address == 'U'] <- "Urban"